Saturday October 17, 2015

 Plants absorb light through a process called photosynthesis which transforms light energy into the chemical energy needed to grow.
 Different light sources produce different colors, each with varying wavelengths and energy output.

-Cannabis cultivation has specific light requirements.
+For the best experience growing marijuana, specific light requirements must be met.
 It is not enough to shine a bright light on the plant and be done with it.
 To get the best yield from marijuana grow lights, it is important to consider the following:

 Light waves come in a spectrum of colors.
 Blue waves are smaller and contain more energy while red light waves are longer with less energy.
 Blue lights are ideal for vegetative growth and red lights for the flowering stage.
 Full-spectrum lights (like the sun) contain all colors and therefore appear white.